getpelican/pelican/docs/faq.rst

 There are several ways to help out.
 First, you can report any Pelican suggestions or problems you might have via IRC or the `issue tracker
 <https://github.com/getpelican/pelican/issues>`_.
 If submitting an issue
-report, please check the existing issue list first in order to avoid submitting a duplicate issue.
+report, please first check the existing issue list (both open and closed) in order to avoid submitting a duplicate issue.

 If you want to contribute, please fork `the git repository
 <https://github.com/getpelican/pelican/>`_, create a new feature branch, make